learn-co-curriculum/swift-LocationTrivia-Objects/README.md

  ```

  2. Create an initializer that takes in the three properties and assigns them correctly.

  3. Create a `shortenLocationName` method in your `FISLocation` class.

  4. Create a `getLocationNamesWithLocations` method that takes an Array of `FISLocation` objects and just return their names.
+This should be a class function.

  5. Create a `verifyLocation` method to be an instance method for `FISLocation` and  return `true` or `false` as to whether the `FISLocation` has all of it's properties filled out.

  6. Create a `searchForLocationName:inLocations:` method to search an Array of `FISLocation` objects.

  7. Create a new class called `FISTrivia`.
 This class should have the following properties:

     ```swift